webrcade/webrcade-docs/docs/advanced/archive-manifests.md

 ### Advanced Example

-The following is a more advanced example of a webЯcade archive manifest file.
+The following is a more advanced example of a webЯcade package archive manifest file.
 It contains a large number of files, each with an explicit download URL.
 Many of the files are collections of smaller `.zip` files (50 megabytes or less) that will be extracted to reduce the overall download time of smaller individual files.
 The remaining files are larger in size, and will be downloaded